 - Budgeting and investment management on one platform — Empower offers both personal financial management/budgeting, plus investment management on the same platform.

-- Free financial dashboard — The Financial Dashboard includes a large number of investment tools as well as budgeting capabilities, and is free to use.
+- Free Personal Dashboard — The Personal Dashboard includes a large number of investment tools as well as budgeting capabilities and is free to use.
 It will also provide investment advice for accounts beyond your Empower Wealth Management account.

 - Tax optimization — The Wealth Management service uses extensive tax optimization strategies to minimize the income taxes generated by your investments.

 - Financial Advisors — The Wealth Management service provides two financial advisors for each client, who can help you manage your entire financial life.